Logiqx/scw-comp/README.md

  - Generate the scrambles using TNoodle and extract the resulting zip to the *scrambles/* folder (should create *scrambles/Scrambles for [New Date]/*")
  - Run *bin/weekly_scrambles.sh* to process the new scrambles
  - Delete the zip and extracted contents
+ - Edit *docs/scrambles.html* to use the new date at the end of the URL

-Create new Form/Sheet for new competition
+Create Google Form/Sheet for new competition
 New Sheet:
  - In Google drive open the current Responses sheet and do *File->Make a Copy*
  - In the popup that appears change the name to use the new competition date and remove the "Copy of"